-Luckily for those homeowners the rate increases were not implemented thanks to the bill, H.R.
-3370, that was passed by Congress known as the Homeowner Flood Insurance Affordability Act of 2014.
+Luckily for those homeowners, the rate increases were not implemented thanks to the H.R.
+3370 bill passed by Congress, known as the Homeowner Flood Insurance Affordability Act of 2014.
 This bill delayed the implementation of the rate increases of flood premiums for four years.

-If you are a homeowner who is fortunate enough to live in a “Preferred Flood Zone”, flood insurance is not required, so not to worry.
-However purchasing flood insurance is something you should still consider because every home has the potential of experiencing a flood and that flood resulting in damage.
+If you are a homeowner fortunate enough to live in a “Preferred Flood Zone,” flood insurance is not required, so do not worry.
+However, purchasing flood insurance is something you should still consider because every home has the potential of experiencing a flood and that flood resulting in damage.

-Others however are not so fortunate and flood insurance is required.
-Flood premiums have to be paid in full at the renewal of each policy.
+Others, however, are not so fortunate, and flood insurance is required.
+Flood premiums must be paid in full at the renewal of each policy.

-If you are required to carry flood insurance remember that in order to get the best rate, an Elevation Certificate is recommended.
+If you are required to carry flood insurance, remember that to get the best rate, an Elevation Certificate is recommended.
 This certificate allows the NFIP to provide you with the most accurate rate.
-Failure to secure an elevation certificate could result in the highest premium as premiums typically have to be manually rated.
+Failure to secure an elevation certificate could result in the highest premium, as premiums must be manually rated.

 Flood insurance serves many purposes.
-What most don’t know is that flood insurance covers for more than just water damage due to a flood.
+Most don’t know that flood insurance covers more than just water damage due to a flood.
 Coverage goes beyond water damage but includes hurricanes, tornadoes, flooding, droughts, ice storms, earthquakes, wildfires, and tropical storms.
 Any of these perils could occur as Mother Nature is unpredictable.

-If you are wondering whether or not you should purchase flood insurance, or if you have questions on your existing flood policy do not hesitate to give your agent a call.Continue Reading
+If you are wondering whether or not you should purchase flood insurance or have questions about your existing flood policy, do not hesitate to call your agent.Continue Reading

 The Senate passed a bill in January to delay certain flood insurance rate hikes.
 The bill delays the implementation of certain provisions of the Biggert-Waters Flood Insurance Reform Act of 2012.
 The Senate bill would halt premium hikes by retaining most flood insurance subsidies for four years to give the Federal Emergency Management Agency (FEMA) time to complete an affordability study and guarantee that its flood maps are accurate.
 The bill would also grandfather low rates for homeowners placed into a flood zone for the first time or moved into a higher-risk flood zone due to remapping.